williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 This operation can only be performed on users with a `STAGED` status.
 Activation of a user is an asynchronous operation.

-* The user's `transitioningToStatus` property has a value of `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.
+* The user&#8217;s `transitioningToStatus` property has a value of `ACTIVE` during activation to indicate that the user hasn&#8217;t completed the asynchronous operation.
-* The user's status is `ACTIVE` when the activation process is complete.
+* The user&#8217;s status is `ACTIVE` when the activation process is complete.

-Users who don't have a password must complete the welcome flow by visiting the activation link to complete the transition to `ACTIVE` status.
+Users who don&#8217;t have a password must complete the welcome flow by visiting the activation link to complete the transition to `ACTIVE` status.

 ##### Request Parameters
 {:.api .api-request .api-request-params}